Voice Search SEO: How to Optimize for Siri, Alexa, and Google Assistant in 2026

 ## Can a locksmith open my car if my keys are locked inside?

 Yes.
 Professional locksmiths can unlock most vehicles without damaging the locks or windows.
-The process typically takes 15-30 minutes and costs $50-$150 depending on your location and car model.Use lists and tables - Featured snippets love structured data.
-Use numbered lists, bullet points, and tables.
+The process typically takes 15-30 minutes and costs $50-$150 depending on your location and car model.Use lists and tables.
+Featured snippets love structured data.
+Numbered lists, bullet points, tables.

 76% of voice searches have local intent.
 People asking for businesses nearby.
 Looking for hours, directions, phone numbers.

-Claim and optimize your Google Business Profile - This is non-negotiable.
+Claim and optimize your Google Business Profile.
+Non-negotiable.
 Fill out every field.
 Add photos.
 Post updates.
 Respond to reviews.

 Schema markup tells search engines exactly what your content means.
-For voice search, it's critical.
+For voice search, it matters more than most people realize.

 Schema markup helps voice assistants deliver accurate answers to queries.